Anjal1p/Windows-10-Calculator/README.md

 GUI based windows 10 programmer calculator representation

 - Used Java swing, Various Layout managers, ActionListener interface, MouseListener interface and keyboardListener interface to create a windows 10 programmer's calculator
-- The calculator performs calculations like
+- The calculator performs basic calculations (addition, subtraction, division, multiplication) and other calculations like:
     - Binary to Decimal / Decimal to Binary
     - Hexadecimal to Decimal / Decimal to Hexadecimal
     - Octal to Decimal / Decimal to Octal